CONTACT: philipayates@gmail.com or

 Ninjas vs. Zombies and

-Ninjas vs. Vampires, respectively.
+Ninjas vs. Vampires,

 in the lo-fi legends of southern California cassette culture Wckr Spgt,